shanraisshan/Notes/Abbreviation/README.md

 Compliance|the act of obeying an order
 Pivot|[محور] rotate, turn, revolve, spin
-Vicinity|the area near or surrounding a particular place
+Vicinity|the area near or surrounding a particular place Unicorn|venture capital industry to describe a startup company with a value of over $1 billion

 # QUOTES